IanMcLaughlin19/dataClassUtil/README.md

 In practice this isn't fully functional and you need to hack around the limitations of Python a bit so that they instantiate properly, but the code generation is a start.

+### Deployment instructions
+The backend of the app can be easily deployed with `sh deploy_lambda.sh` which will deploy an AWS SAM application that includes a Lambda function to generate the Python Code, an API Gateway to send/ receive requests, and an S3 bucket to distribute the front end code.

+To deploy the front end urn `npm build` then `aws s3 sync build/ s3://{$S3_BUCKET_NAME}` in order to update the front end code.
+The code will then be distributed an S3 Static Site.
+Working on including the whole thing as part of a code pipeline.

 ### Version 2:
 * Going to add the subclass part to the tool so that it can actually be used properly
 * Going to put it behind a lambda function